16 Best Restaurants in Lecce, Italy

 The handwritten menu is partly in dialect, the pasta is made fresh each morning, and the whole vibe feels like you’ve been invited into someone’s home—if their home came with a dining room full of earthenware, nostalgia, and unapologetically rich flavors.
 It’s casual, a little chaotic at times, and totally charming.

 If you’re after a deep dive into Lecce’s food culture, start here.
-Then follow it up with a walk through the historic center to digest—trust me, you’ll need it.
+Then follow it up with a walk through the historic center to digest.

 I thought I’d save the best for last, but honestly, I don’t want to gatekeep.
-Trattoria Le Zie is the best restaurant in Lecce for local, traditional Salentine cuisine—hands down.
-It’s the kind of place you’d walk right past if you didn’t know what you were looking for: tucked behind an unmarked door on a quiet residential street, no frills, no fuss, just grandma-level cooking that knocks it out of the park every single time.
+Trattoria Le Zie is the best restaurant in Lecce for local, traditional Salentine cuisine, hands down.
+You’d walk right past if you didn’t know what you were looking for: tucked behind an unmarked door on a quiet residential street, no frills, no fuss, just grandma-level cooking that knocks it out of the park every single time.

 Inside, it feels like a living room turned dining room—doilies, family photos, and a handwritten menu that changes with the seasons (and possibly Nonna’s mood).
 Expect classic Lecce dishes done properly: silky fave e cicorie, ciceri e tria, stuffed zucchini flowers, and tender meatballs (made from horsemeat) in sauce that tastes like they’ve been simmering all day—because they probably have.